paulscherrerinstitute/IocshDeclWrap/README.md

     help <function_to_wrap>

-in iocsh.
+in `iocsh`.
 By default, a string describing the type of the argument is used.

 If you don't want the return value of the user function to